-- 1. The maximum amount of Housing Credit that may be allocated to a single applicant, developer, owner, or Related Parties shall not exceed two million six hundred thousand dollars (\$2,600,000). - 2.
-An applicant, developer, owner, or Related Parties may not be involved in more than one Initial Application per county.
+- The maximum amount of 2022 Housing Credit that may be allocated to a single Applicant, developer, Owner, or Related Parties shall not exceed two million six hundred thousand dollars (\$2,600,000). - An Applicant, Developer, Owner, or Related Parties may not apply for 2022 Housing Credit if syndication closing has not occurred for 2 (two) or more pre 2022 allocations prior to the 2022 Competitive Cycle Deadline for Initial Applications. - 2.
+An Applicant, Developer, Owner, or Related Parties may not be involved in more than 1 (one) Initial Application per county.
 THDA reserves the right to determine, in its sole discretion, whether Related Parties are involved for the purpose of applying this limit.